Zelacine/docker-terraform-ansible/README.md

 2. Re-run `ansible-lint` / Molecule if you use them (`ansible-galaxy collection install community.docker` first).
 3. Apply Terraform, then run `ansible-playbook ansible/playbook.yml` with the desired `web_php_pm` settings to push configs.

-That separation now matches your requirement: Terraform “lifts” the containers/network/volume, while Ansible owns all configuration, including the new PHP-FPM static/dynamic pool control.